jjchavanne/prisma-cloud-acct-onboarding/gcp/README.md

 1. The Prisma Cloud Account Group you intend to add this Cloud Account to (see main README, [section 2.1](../README.md))
 2. The ID of the project(s) you intend to onboard
 3. Google Cloud Storage Bucket and it's name (if enabling vpc flow logs)
-4. Dataflow API enabled and role & role binding assigned to Prisma Cloud service account
+4. *OPTIONAL STEP - BUT NOT RECOMMENDED AT THIS TIME (use of Dataflow still in Beta)*: Dataflow API enabled and role & role binding assigned to Prisma Cloud service account
 5. Decision as to where to execute the terraform script from (if Cloud Shell is not an option due to company security policy)
 6. Review and disable any APIs in the script you do NOT want enabled (possibly due to company security policies)